 Besides being interesting, the Blue Apron recipes are shockingly easy to execute.
 They send very professional step-by-step instructions with pictures to help you prepare these delicious meals!
 So why don’t you diversify your recipe bank and experience new flavors?
 Get three free meals, or $30 off your first family plan order shipped straight to you by clicking my link and get a taste of the action!

 A Much Needed Improvement

 One other fun fact about the recipe bank is that when you switch to a new bullet journal, you can take the recipes with you!
 Simply peel them out of your spread and transfer them into your gorgeous new Leuchtturm1917.
 If any of the flags lose their stickiness, you can create a new one very easily.
 This really is one of those simple little tricks that can make things so much easier.
 I can’t believe it took me this long to think it up!
-That’s just the beauty of the bullet journal, though.
+It just pairs so beautifully with my master grocery list, but that’s just the beauty of the bullet journal, though.
 Experiment until you find a system that works for you!

 What about you?
 How do you like to meal plan, if you do at all?
 Tell me in the comments below!

 P.S.
 If you want to watch a free video tutorial of setting up the Recipe Bank, sign up for the Fox Den Resource Library to get access to that and other exclusive content!